-Conciliators who are attorneys or retired judges can prepare full or partial agreements, or other court documents, which may be reviewed by the parties’ respective attorneys, filed with the court and subsequently presented to the court for approval.
+Conciliators who are attorneys can prepare full or partial agreements, or other court documents, which may be reviewed by the parties’ respective attorneys, filed with the court and subsequently presented to the court for approval.

-If an agreement does not seem possible through conciliation or mediation, private adjudication allows the parties to present evidence to an experienced attorney or retired judge in a formal or informal setting.
+If an agreement does not seem possible through conciliation or mediation, private adjudication allows the parties to present evidence to an experienced attorney in a formal or informal setting.
 The adjudicator will render a written decision based upon the evidence.

 Private adjudication provides the parties and counsel with a cost-effective and time-effective method to present the relevant evidence supporting their respective positions as an alternative to conciliation or mediation.

 The private adjudicator’s job is to provide guidance to the parties on the contested issues based upon the adjudicator’s experience and the facts and circumstances of the case.